-The Holy Tea user testimonials quoted in this article and recorded testimonies shown in the online video are anecdotal and may not represent typical results.
+The Holy Tea user testimonials quoted in this article and recorded testimonies are anecdotal and may not represent typical results.
 Individual results will vary.

 The FDA does not review health products which are sold as a dietary supplement.
 (Holy Tea is a natural food, not a drug.)